Crash Responder Safety Week reminds motorists to move over, slow down

 Wisconsin's emergency responders work tirelessly to save lives and keep highways safe, responding to approximately 134,700 traffic crashes every year.

-Gov. Tony Evers proclaimed November 14-18 as Crash Responder Safety Week, and the Wisconsin Department of Transportation (WisDOT) reminds motorists to always practice safe driving habits and protect emergency roadside workers.
+Gov. Tony Evers proclaimed Nov.
+14-18 as Crash Responder Safety Week, and the Wisconsin Department of Transportation reminds motorists to always practice safe driving habits and protect emergency roadside workers.

 A crash occurs about every four minutes in Wisconsin.
 First responders often work just feet away from traffic and put their lives in danger every time they respond to a crash.
 Since 2017, more than 350 first responders have been injured while working inside their emergency vehicle or at the scene of a crash.